aminnie/amidifx/README.md

 AMIDIFX is a replacement solution 6-7 years later.
 This time round we want to simplify the build and use the additional resources of newer microcontrollers.
 Additionally microcontrollers such as the Teensy 4.1 are significantly more powerful.
 The Raspberry PI, an ARM based solution did not have JAVAFX support at the time I built the solution, and I used JAVA Swing for the user interface.
 I never got around to building out the functionality to manage Song and Preset files using the touch interface.
 Typically, I managed them offline on my laptop and uploaded the files to the Raspberry PI using a terminal solution.
 However, using PDFs to look up e.g. the Integra's >6000 patches and not knowing what they sound like, equalizing the channels, etc. proved to be a laborious exercise.

-Earlier in 2020, Deebach (https://www.deebach.eu/#xl_xr_page_blackbox) made the new Blackbox hardware sound module available.
+In 2020 Deebach (https://www.deebach.eu/#xl_xr_page_blackbox) made a new Blackbox hardware sound module available.
 To listen, visit their Youtube channel: https://www.youtube.com/channel/UCNsB0ht9ZPpWABu3nxK_K1Q.
 This module offers a rich set of sounds and control paramteres at a very reasonable price.
 BlackBox offers two versions, the Blockbox-Y that integrates with the Yamaha Tyros, and the other - well a black box!
 I decided to order the BlackBox.
 The Deebach team has been very responsive and supportive, and initially engaged in a conversation to validate that I understand the BlackBox unit will require custom integration into my equipment.
 And that is the journey we are on now.

 ## What do I need to build AMIDFX?